 Add the intro, add music and other sound effects if you want, edit out any awkward pauses or any mistakes.
 When you’re happy with your product, you can export the finished episode.

-Publish a post about the new episode on your website
+Publish a post about the new episode on your blog

 Tell people what’s in the show for them.
 Add any other information that you believe is valuable such as doing a transcription.
 Embed the show into the post.
-SoundCloud has a WordPress plugin which helps you embed your podcast.
+Both SoundCloud and Anchor make this simple.

 Now it’s the time to get your show into the most popular podcasting apps.